kedai/kafka-ex/README.md

  create table xxx
 ```

-- insert records, it will reflected in mysql2
+- insert records, it will be reflected in mysql2

 ## debugging
 - in schema-registry container